corn-mendoza/Workshop-v3/README.md

 ## Installation Instructions
+### Deploying through the VSTS Pipeline
+This demo source code repository has been integrated into a CI/CD pipeline using Visual Studio Team Services.
+The build and release jobs developed leverage the Cloud Foundry plug-in to deploy the application on to Pivotal Cloud Foundry.
+The portal for the VSTS CI/CD pipeline can be found [here](https://pivotal-workshops.visualstudio.com/Workshop/).
+Access is required to the portal to view the job definitions.

 ### Installation Packages without Visual Studio
 Installation packages that are ready to push are available in the Release section of this repository.
 You can find them [here](https://github.com/corn-pivotal/Workshop-v3/releases).